How to Deploy Kubernetes on Linode with Rancher 2.2

 The Apps view for your project will appear, but it will show a placeholder image because no apps have been deployed yet.
 Click on this view’s Launch button.

 A list of apps will appear.
 Scroll down to the WordPress app and click its View Details button:

 The setup form for the WordPress app will appear.
 In the Wordpress Settings section, enter a username, password, and email for your WordPress admin user:

 NoteAvoid using symbols in the password you enter, as some symbols can cause syntax errors for this Rancher chart.

 In the Database Settings section, enter a password for WordPress’ database user.
-Then set MariaDB Persistent Volume Enabled to True and select the linode-block-storage option from the Default StorageClass for MariaDB dropdown menu:
+Then set MariaDB Persistent Volume Enabled to True, and select the Use the default class option from the Default StorageClass for MariaDB dropdown menu:

 These settings will result in your database deployment keeping its data in a Linode Block Storage Volume.

 NoteThe default value for the MariaDB Volume Size field is 8GiB, but the minimum size for a Block Storage Volume is 10Gib.
 The Linode CSI will automatically upgrade any persistent volume claims that are smaller than 10GiB to 10GiB.